datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 # Google Slides

 In addition to Google Docs for word documents and Google Sheets for spreadsheets, Google also has a web-based slide presentation editor called Google Slides.
-Google Slides allows users to format and edit slide presentations and with Slide's sharing capabilities, multiple people can edit the slides at the same time.
-If you've ever used Microsoft Slides as an online version of Powerpoint, but with the additional capability to work simultaneously with other users on the same set of slides!
+Google Slides allows users to format and edit slide presentations online and with Slide's sharing capabilities, multiple people can edit the slides at the same time.
+As a data scientist, Google Slides can be a powerful tool to present your work to your employer or contribute to a presentation with your colleagues.

+If you've ever used Microsoft Powerpoint, you can think of Slides as an online version of Powerpoint, but with the additional capability to work simultaneously with other users on the same set of slides!
 It is compatible with Microsoft Powerpoint files (.pptx and .ppt).

-### Google Slides Basics

-One of the most convenient features of Google Drive and its applications is AutoSave.
-As soon as the application detects a change in the file, it will periodically save without any prompt from the user.
-No more worries about losing progress when the power goes out, the Internet disconnects, or even when a computer breaks down.
-Everything is on the Internet and saving automatically!

-Google Slides is very similar to [Microsoft Powerpoint](https://products.office.com/en-us/powerpoint).
-Most tasks that can be done in PowerPoint can also be done with Google Slides.
-From simple text addition and slide transitions to importing graphics and embedding [YouTube](https://www.youtube.com/) videos, all of this is possible in Google Slides.
-And, of course offline access to Slides works the same way as in Google Docs and Sheets.

 ### Presentation Guidelines